SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 When adding this management endpoint to your application, the [Cloud Foundry security middleware](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointCore/CloudFoundry/CloudFoundrySecurityMiddleware.cs) is added to the request processing pipeline of your application to enforce that when a request is made of any of the management endpoints, a valid UAA access token is provided as part of that request.
 Additionally, the security middleware uses the token to determine whether the authenticated user has permissions to access the management endpoint.

->Note: The Cloud Foundry security middleware is automatically disabled when your application is not running on Cloud Foundry (e.g. running locally on your desktop).
+>NOTE: The Cloud Foundry security middleware is automatically disabled when your application is not running on Cloud Foundry (e.g. running locally on your desktop).

 #### 1.2.9.1 Configure Settings